 Some asked that parking be removed entirely from Stanford Avenue due to hazards caused by people making U-turns in their search for a parking space and sometimes coming to a full halt on Stanford Avenue while waiting for someone to pull out of a space.

 Stanford's trails project stems from a requirement by Santa Clara County that the university provide a trails connection to the foothills from the flatlands.
 It was part of the county's approval of a General Use Permit in 2000 that allowed Stanford to add about 3 million square feet of academic and housing construction on its sprawling campus.

 But the main southern trail winds along Page Mill Road and cuts over a horse pasture area west of Deer Creek Road and south of Page Mill not easily accessible to people coming from Palo Alto and Stanford.

 A northern trail connection was shelved after the San Mateo County Board of Supervisors twice declined a major Stanford offer to pay for significant changes to Alpine Road to accommodate a paved trail along the road rather than across Stanford land.

 The university cited erosion concerns from use of unpaved trails and created the wide paved trail, used mostly by walkers and joggers but also by some bicyclists.

-Stanford representative Larry Horton said at the end of the Sept.
-12 session that a transcript of the comments will be made, as has been done for the meeting last May, and that Stanford will analyze every comment before submitting an application to Santa Clara County.
+Stanford representative Larry Horton said at the end of Thursday's session that a transcript of the comments will be made, as has been done for the meeting last May and that Stanford will analyze every comment before submitting an application to Santa Clara County.
 The county will then hold public hearings.

-He said people can make additional comments by emailing communityrelations@Stanford.edu.
+He said people can make additional comments by sending emails to communityrelations@Stanford.edu.